iistrate/grpc-cpp/description.md

 ### Grading
 This project is not performance oriented, we will only test the functionality and correctness.
 The Rubric will be:
-  - `Async client and server role of your store` - 50 pts
+  - `Async client of your store` - 4 pts.
+  - 'Async server of your store' - 4 pts.
+    - If you do 'Sync server', you only get 2pts.
-  - `Threadpool management` - 50 pts
+  - `Threadpool management` - 4 pts

 ### Deliverables
 Please follow the instructions carefully.
 The folder you hand in must contain the following: